-The Foundation investment services exist to provide faithful, professional options for Iowa United Methodist Churches and related institutions in the stewardship of endowments and long-term funds.
+The Foundation investment services exist to provide faithful and professional options for Iowa United Methodist Churches and related institutions in the stewardship of endowments and long-term funds.
 The Foundation’s investment program offers five fund options for churches and agencies to invest in.
 These investments are then used to provide loans to our churches.
 If you or your organization are interested in investing in one of our churches, we offer long-term investments as well as short-term investments.

 Long/Intermediate Term Investment Funds

-Click here for the Disclosure Statement which more fully describes the opportunities, risks, fees and administration of these funds.
-Or click here for a brochure of investment options.
+Click here for the Disclosure Statement, which more fully describes the opportunities, risks, fees and administration of these funds.

 Short-Term Income Fund:

 This fund is designed to provide an investment vehicle for shorter-term funds seeking to earn a better rate than traditional savings accounts or money market funds.
 This lower risk fund is best used in situations where funds will be needed for ministries and missions within the near future.
 Withdrawals of interest and/or principal can be made quarterly.

 Even though the fund is designed to have a fairly low volatility rate, the net asset value of the funds can fluctuate in response to changes in economic conditions, interest rates and the perceptions of the national securities markets of the underlying securities held by the fund.

 Check out the Building Fund Trust page for information about the Foundation’s other short-term investment fund.